Robin Lange

 lab website

 I am a third year PhD student working with Dr. Brooke Foucault Welles.
-My interest cover online hate speech and leadership in teams.
-I am currently leading a project on how hate speech impacts entire communities.
-I believe that studying vicarious victimization, can better help us understand the harm of hate speech and how community based interventions can reduce it’s harm.
+My interests cover online hate speech and leadership in teams.
+Currently, I lead a project on how hate speech impacts LGBTQ+ people.
+Specifically, I study how hate speech victims utilize moral disengagement mechanisms in response to receiving hate speech.

-I am also working on a collaboration with igraph and Women in Network Science to study leadership in open-source communities.
-We are trying to examine longevity of open-source projects and how moderators can support underrepresented coders.
+I am also working in collaboration with igraph and Women in Network Science to study leadership in open-source communities.
+We are trying to examine how different leadership structures impact project longevity and how moderators can support underrepresented coders.

-Before coming to Northeastern I received a Bachelors in Psychology and a minor in Art from the University of Wisconsin-Madison.
-At UW-Madison I investigated internal bias interventions, stereotyping and the relationship between bilingualism, semantic networks and creativity.
+Before coming to Northeastern I received a B.A. in Psychology from the University of Wisconsin-Madison.
+At UW-Madison I researched internal bias interventions, and the relationship between bilingualism, semantic networks and creativity.
 Most recently I was a lab manager for a cognitive neuroscience lab at Penn State.
-At Penn State I studied cross-situational word learning and how people learn from linguistic Networks.
+At Penn State I studied cross-situational word learning and how people learn from linguistic networks.

 Office location